 We have not come across any medical evidence suggesting that eating too many vegetables causes negative health or weight loss outcomes, nor does Optavia cite any on this page, so we consider this approach to be unscientific.

-Optavia is more expensive than Nutrisystem on a monthly basis, and we would consider the two programs somewhat equivalent as they're both weight loss programs with research backing.
+It's worth noting that Optavia is slightly more expensive than Nutrisystem on a monthly basis, and we would consider the two programs somewhat equivalent as they're both weight loss programs with clinical research backing.

 A landmark medical study found that moderate caloric restriction (750 calories per day below baseline) combined with dietary fiber intake (a minimum of 20 grams per day) caused an average weight loss of 16.03 pounds over 6 months.
 That’s a pace of 32 pounds per year of weight loss in overweight individuals simply by adding fiber to a moderately-restricted-calorie diet.

 The fiber supplement we recommend is SuperGut Fiber Mix, which costs $59.